mmckegg/loop-drop-app/README.md

 **When the app first launches, it will prompt you for a place to store its files.
 Create a directory somewhere useful and call it Loop Drop or something.**

-Download the [sample project](https://github.com/mmckegg/loop-drop-sample-project/archive/master.zip).
-To load the project, select 'Choose Project' from the Loop Drop sidebar. **Sample project is out of date, needs to be updated to work with v2**
+Download the [sample project](https://github.com/mmckegg/loop-drop-sample-project/archive/master.zip) and extract.
+To load the project, select 'Choose Project' from the Loop Drop sidebar.

 ### Using with a Launchpad (or other midi controller)